Find New Passover Freedom

 If Passover is the holiday of freedom and liberation, why is the food we eat is binding?
 With the awareness of sustainable and healthier lifestyle, our diet is also an expression of our choice to be more free.
 Some people are adapting a gluten free diet, which in my sensibility relates to the Passover theme of freedom and becoming less sticky.

-We know now that some foods are “sticky” (hence called glue-ten) and cause inflammation.
+We know now that some foods are “sticky” (hence the ingredient is called glue-ten) and cause inflammation.
 Over the years I have adopted a Passover diet rich in vegetables, fruits and protein and less grain.
 I especially try to consume less Matzah.

 4. All are welcome – Kol Dich’fin

 Kol dich’fin, in Aramaic means all are welcome.
 When we make plans for the seder each year we ask, who else can we invite?
-On this holiday of freedom we ask how can we be the force of good and share in our liberation?
-We count our blessings and extend our thanks by sharing an evening with people who we don’t know well, or people who are alone, had a hard year and can use the invitation to feel more free for one night.
+On this holiday of freedom we ask how can we be the force for good in the world and share in our liberation?
+We count our blessings and extend our thanks by sharing an evening with people who we don’t know well, or people who are alone, had a hard year and can use the invitation to be included, dream of freedom and have a respite for one night.

 We care and share with others with the tradition of kol dich’fin, all are welcome.
 We let people know there is always room at our table.
 Small gestures; opening our doors, sharing a meal with others, are actions to help heal and mend our world.